This guide explains what the aACE COGS process does and how you can use it. It is intended for advanced users.

 - COGS Entries

 For this example, the Inventory Lots module shows that we have received a partial shipment of ten textbooks into current inventory.
 There are 90 more still on order.
 Each textbook is valued at $29.99.
-The Inventory COGS section at the bottom has no entries.
+The Inventory COGS section at the bottom displays no entries.

-The process also updates the inventory lot record.
+The COGS process also updates the inventory lot record.
 Current inventory has been depleted and the units are now noted as used.
 The Inventory COGS section now links to the relevant inventory usage and out-going shipment.

 The COGS reconciliation process also makes entries in the General Journal, removing ten textbooks from inventory and expensing them to the GL account Cost of Sales: